Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

     foundryup
     ```

+!!! tip
+    The command `wake init --example counter` can be used to generate an example project in the empty current working directory.

+    Code snippets in this guide are based on the example project.

 ## Generating pytypes

 `pytypes` are Python-native equivalents of Solidity types.
 They are generated from Solidity source code and used in tests and deployment scripts to interact with smart contracts.